BreicheSinal/athlink/README.md

    npm run build
    ```

 Now you should be able to run the entire AthLink application locally and explore its features.
-Make sure all services (frontend, backend, and blockchain node) are running simultaneously for full functionality.
+Make sure all services (frontend, backend, and blockchain node) are running simultaneously for full functionality ;)